There are some truly stunning backpacking trails near Bend that should be on your list!

 Starting at Six Lakes Trailhead, the trail passes by Doris Lake, Blow Lake, and Cliff Lake before continuing west where it passes smaller lakes before finally rounding Mink Lake.

-Cliff lake is my personal favorite lake to camp at on the trail but Mink Lake is great as well.
+Cliff lake is our favorite lake to camp at on the trail, but Mink Lake is great as well.

 One of the best parts about this trail is the possibility for trips of varying distances.
 The table below shows the distance each lake is from the trailhead.